-- 4.1 The following considerations will help staff determine the boundaries of acceptability of any gift, gratuity or hospitality.
+- 5.1 The following considerations will help staff determine the boundaries of acceptability of any gift, gratuity, or hospitality.
 The GIFT pneumonic is commonly used: - Is it Genuine: Is this offer made for reasons of genuine appreciation for something done?
 Why is the offer being made?
 What are the circumstances?
 Has the offer been solicited in any way or does the donor feel obliged to make the offer? - Is it Independent: Would the offer or acceptance be seen as reasonable in the eyes of the public?
-Would a reasonable bystander be confident that the staff member could remain impartial and independent in all the circumstances? - Is it Free: Are you obliged to do something in return?
+Would a reasonable bystander be confident that the staff member could remain impartial and independent in all the circumstances? - Is it free: Are you obliged to do something in return?
 How do you feel about the propriety of the offer?
-What are the donor's expectations should you accept? - Is it Transparent: Would you be comfortable if your acceptance of the offer was transparent to your Force, colleagues and the public or if it was reported publicly?
-What could be the outcome for the Force if this offer was accepted or declined? - 4.2 The following cases provide additional guidance:
+What are the donor's expectations should you accept? - Is it Transparent: Would you be comfortable if your acceptance of the offer was transparent to the Constabulary, colleagues and the public or if it was reported publicly?
+What could be the outcome for the Constabulary if this offer was accepted or declined? - 5.2 The following cases provide additional guidance:

-4.3 A Gift may be accepted if it is:
+5.3 A Gift may be accepted if it is:

-- Of a small or inexpensive nature (e.g. diaries, calendars, stationary or other small items offered during a courtesy visit or conference). - A small commemorative item from visiting overseas law enforcement or governmental agencies or similar organisations. - A bona fide, unsolicited and inexpensive gift of thanks from a member of the public or victim of crime offered to individual Officers or teams in genuine appreciation of outstanding levels of service and where the offer of such a gift or hospitality cannot be courteously refused in a manner that does not cause offence or embarrassment to the organisation or individual making the offer.
-Acceptable items include biscuits, chocolates, flowers and items of nominal value of less that £10.
-Alcohol may be acceptable but careful consideration should be given to the circumstances in which it is offered and what the public perception of any such acceptance would be. - 4.4 All such gifts should be declared in the Force Register (or the OPCC register for the OPCC team).
+- Of a small or inexpensive nature (e.g., diaries, calendars, stationery, or other small items offered during a courtesy visit or conference). - A small commemorative item from visiting overseas law enforcement or governmental agencies or similar organisations. - A bona fide, unsolicited, and inexpensive gift of thanks from a member of the public or victim of crime offered to individual officers or teams in genuine appreciation of outstanding levels of service and where the offer of such a gift or hospitality cannot be courteously refused in a manner that does not cause offence or embarrassment to the organisation or individual making the offer.
+Acceptable items include biscuits, chocolates, flowers, and items of nominal value of less that £10.
+Alcohol may be acceptable but careful consideration should be given to the circumstances in which it is offered and what the public perception of any such acceptance would be.

+5.4 All such gifts should be declared in the Force Register (or the OPCC register for the OPCC team).

-4.5 A Gift should not be accepted if it is:
+5.5 A Gift should not be accepted if it is:

-- From external contractor or company tendering for work with the Force or wider service - A cash payment (other than donations to specific Police charities or Police supported charities) - A financial reward resulting from the publication of articles relating to the intended recipients role or duties as a member of the Police Service - 4.6 The acceptance of such goods should be declared in the Force Register (OPCC register).
-Not all offers and refusals need to be recorded but staff are asked to consider the circumstances and in some cases it will be appropriate to record offers and refusals.
+- From external contractor or company tendering for work with the Constabulary or wider service - A cash payment (other than donations to specific police charities or police supported charities) - A financial reward resulting from the publication of articles relating to the intended recipient's role or duties as a member of the police service - The acceptance of such goods should be declared in the Force Register (OPCC register).
+Not all offers and refusals need to be recorded but staff are asked to consider the circumstances, and, in some cases, it will be appropriate to record offers and refusals.

-4.7 A Gratuity may be accepted if it is:
+5.7 A Gratuity may be accepted if it is: